khanZaki1/testmaverick-sdk/README.md

         UPDATE_TEST_PROCTORING_CONFIG: "updateTestProctoringConfig",
     };
     ```
-    Import this custom event enum where you listen for your success emit
+    Import this custom event enum where you listen for your success emit call.
-    call.

----

 # Webhook for Violation Data

 ## <u>Overview</u>

--   A webhook is a mechanism that allows one system to send real-time
-      data or notifications to another system when specific events
+-   A webhook is a mechanism that allows one system to send real-time data or notifications to another system when specific events occur.
-      occur.

--   It enables seamless communication between different applications or
-      services by triggering actions based on events.
+-   It enables seamless communication between different applications or services by triggering actions based on events.

--   Commonly employed in scenarios such as order notifications, status
-      updates, or any situation requiring immediate data
+-   Commonly employed in scenarios such as order notifications, status updates, or any situation requiring immediate data synchronization.
-      synchronization.

 ## <u>Getting Started:</u>

 #### **API Registration for Webhook**

--   To initiate the webhook integration, the Consumer is required to
-      provide the URL or web address where the data will be sent once
-      the webhook is triggered.
-The URL will receive an HTTP POST
-      request when the selected event happens.
+-   To initiate the webhook integration, the Consumer is required to provide the URL or web address where the data will be sent once the webhook is triggered.
+The URL will receive an HTTP POST request when the selected event happens.

--   This endpoint will be registered within the Vendor application
-      during the startup project setup, serving as a one-time
+-   This endpoint will be registered within the Vendor application during the startup project setup, serving as a one-time configuration step.
-      configuration step.

 #### **Webhook for violation summary**

--   Following the successful submission of the test, exam or assessment,
-      the TestMaverick SDK will automatically calculate the suspicion
-      level and violation associated with the submission.
+-   Following the successful submission of the test, exam or assessment, the TestMaverick SDK will automatically calculate the suspicion level and violation associated with the submission.

--   Once the suspicion level and violation is computed, the TestMaverick
-      application will dispatch a webhook notification to the provided
+-   Once the suspicion level and violation is computed, the TestMaverick application will dispatch a webhook notification to the provided API endpoint.
-      API endpoint.

--   This webhook data will include the calculated suspicion level,
-      violation and an authentication signature, ensuring the integrity
-      and security of the transmitted data.
-Here is webhook payload data
+-   This webhook data will include the calculated suspicion level, violation and an authentication signature, ensuring the integrity and security of the transmitted data.
+Here is webhook payload data.

     ## Sample :